dichha/SDEResume/resume-dichha.md

 <p style="text-align:left;margin:0; padding:0"><b>Luther College</b>; Decorah, IA <span style="float:right">August 2012 - May 2016</span></p>
 Work-Studies<br>

-* Worked with a Religion and Philosophy department faculty member to design and develop an interactive website focused on promoting and sustaining meaningful social change.
+* Facilitated a Religion and Philosophy department faculty member to design and develop an interactive website focused on promoting and sustaining meaningful social change.
 Used WordPress as Content Management System and BuddyPress and bbPress for forum.
 Wrote Python shell script for extracting traffic to the site.
-* Worked as student technology staff at Luther's technology help desk to software related computer problems for students, faculty and staff.
+* Worked as a student technology staff at Luther's technology help desk to software related computer problems for students, faculty and staff.
 Provided remote support via telephone line.
 * Tutored Calculus II and Principle of Biology.
 Ensured students understood concepts and their application.
 ---